jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

 - Within **Interfaces**;
   - You must enable 'Camera'.
   - Other useful options to enable here are:
-    - 'VNC', which lets you remotely connect to the Pi from another computer
+    - 'VNC', which lets you remotely connect to the Pi from another computer (after downloading the **RealVNC Viewer** _client_ application, onto another computer).
-    <br>(using the RealVNC Viewer client).
     - 'SSH', which allows you to connect remotely to the pi via an SSH terminal.
-    - (Both VNC and SSH are optional, I'll leave the decision up to you).
+This is an option for advanced users, and not required for this tutorial.

 {% include image-2.html
     img="/2017/photo_booth/part2-pi_config_interfaces"